jmcnamara/xlsxwriter.lua/dev/docs/source/working_with_dates_and_time.rst

     local workbook  = Workbook:new("date_examples.xlsx")
     local worksheet = workbook:add_worksheet()

-    -- Widen column A for extra visibility. worksheet:set_column("A:A", 30)
+    -- Widen the first column or extra visibility. worksheet:set_column("A:A", 30)

     -- A number to convert to a date.